bfetler/lending_club/README.md

 <img src="https://github.com/bfetler/lending_club_predict/blob/master/svm_predict_plots/svm_gridscore_rbf_gammaC.png" alt="svc rbf_kernel gammaC opt" />

+In other words, choice of the C parameter with a linear kernel doesn't matter much, which we can prove by statistics.
+For the rbf kernel, there is some significance in choosing C and gamma, but the fit score is usually lower.
+In general, we should use the simpler linear kernel, with a default value of C = 1.

-A linear kernel with optimum value of C=1 was chosen.
-Using all numeric variables gave an initial score estimate of 87% +- 6% (two standard deviations by cross validation).
+Using all numeric variables gave an initial score estimate of 87% +- 3% (one standard deviations by cross validation).
 Optimization using randomly chosen column variables with CV mean score gave an optimum score of 90% +- 4% with nine columns.
 It was somewhat insensitive to parameter choice, with optimum number varying between five and nine columns and scores all around 89% within one standard deviation, indicating the support vectors are somewhat independent of the columns used.

 <img src="https://github.com/bfetler/lending_club_predict/blob/master/svm_predict_plots/svm_opt_params_boxplot.png" alt="optimum parameters boxplot" />